Robert Aumann: Mathematical and scientific contribution

 Aumann's greatest contribution was in the realm of repeated games, which are situations in which players encounter the same situation over and over again.

 Aumann was the first to define the concept of correlated equilibrium in game theory, which is a type of equilibrium in non-cooperative games that is more flexible than the classical Nash equilibrium.
 Furthermore, Aumann has introduced the first purely formal account of the notion of common knowledge in game theory.
 He collaborated with Lloyd Shapley on the Aumann–Shapley value.
 He is also known for Aumann's agreement theorem, in which he argues that under his given conditions, two Bayesian rationalists with common prior beliefs cannot agree to disagree.

 Aumann and Maschler used game theory to analyze Talmudic dilemmas.
 They were able to solve the mystery about the "division problem", a long-standing dilemma of explaining the Talmudic rationale in dividing the heritage of a late husband to his three wives depending on the worth of the heritage compared to its original worth.
 The article in that matter was dedicated to a son of Aumann, Shlomo, who was killed during the 1982 Lebanon War, while serving as a tank gunner in the Israel Defense Forces's armored corps.

-Aumann's Ph.D. students include:
+Aumann's Ph.D. students include David Schmeidler, Sergiu Hart, Abraham Neyman, and Yair Tauman.